Recipe: Orange Cookies

 Continue reading

-Recipe: Italian Deli Cookies
+Recipe: Italian Butter Cookies

 These are really similar to the cookies I used to get all the time in Italian bakeries / delis growing up in New York.
 I didn’t have a pastry bag so I simply rolled the dough into very small, even sized balls I would absolutely suggest using a pastry bag or spritz machine to make your cookies.
 The assembly of these is very simple but it really enhances the experience of the cookie itself so it’s worth taking the extra steps.
 The cookie is flaky and butter with a good snap but it’s not too brittle.